Diversity, Equity, and Inclusivity Statement

 - Make the SWAC Diversity Statement visible and present in the department.
 This will include publishing it to the department website and posting framed copies in public spaces in the department.

 - Task the SWAC Faculty Consultative Committee to lead the department in meeting and surpassing the “good practices” in diversity, inclusivity, and equity set out by CFANS and the University at large.
-Their responsibilities will include initially setting quantifiable goals/metrics and identifying 1-2 deliverables for the year.
+Their responsibilities will include initially setting quantifiable goals/metrics and identifying 1-2 deliverables per academic year.
 Broadly, they will be responsible for continually reviewing our goals and progress, spearheading training within the department, and playing an active part in every hiring process.
 If deemed necessary by the FCC, a separate Diversity Committee will be appointed to continue this work.

 - Celebrate our department’s diversity through Experience All Traditions (EAT) Night and other events supported by the SWAC Social Committee.